golfz/campfire-go/README.md

-# campfire-go
+# 🔥 Campfire backend
-backend for "campfire project" developed with golang
+Backend for 🔥 Campfire developed with golang